mlask-team/mlask-legacy/README.md

 Libs

+- *ui* - shared module containing all basic UI components.
+Components are documented with Storybook.
-- *api-models* - interfaces for API's DTOs.
+- *{feature}/models* - interfaces for API's DTOs for the feature.
-- *gateways* - set of services for communication with API.
-- *state* - set of NGRX feature modules encapsulating all business logic and state management.
+- *{feature}/state* - set of NGRX feature modules encapsulating all business logic and state management.
 All implementation details are hidden behind facades.
-- *ui* - module containing all basic UI components.
-Components are documented with Storybook.

 ## Development server